Teapack1/cheat-sheet/git.md

 -  Pushes all the modified local objects to the remote repository and advances its branches.<br>
 `git push <remote> <branch>`

-- Fetch and merge any commits from the tracking remote branch.:<br>
+- Downloads commits, files, and refs from a remote repository into your local repo.
+It updates your remote-tracking branches (e.g., origin/main).
+This command fetches the new data from the remote repository but does not integrate any of this new data into your working files or local branches.:<br>
 `git fetch <remote>`

 -  Description: Temporarily stores all the modified tracked files.<br>
 `git stash`

+-  Reapply stashed changes.<br>
+`git stash pop`

 ### Branching